 He has obtained million dollar verdicts and settlements for clients in automobile accidents, including pedestrian injuries, medical malpractice cases, construction accident cases, and slip and fall cases, along with many other types of injury claims.

-In addition to his professional responsibilities as an attorney, Mr. Johnson is currently a director of the United Bank of Virginia, a regional bank with more than 129 full services offices in the Mid-Atlantic Area.
+In addition to his professional responsibilities as an attorney, Mr. Johnson is currently a director of the United Bank of Virginia, a $19 billion regional bank.
 He has been active in the Big Brothers of Washington, D.C. and is a past Big Brother of the Year.
 He has coached baseball in the Capitol City Little League and girls’ basketball in Montgomery County, Maryland.
 He lives in Washington, D.C. with his wife Carolyn McKenney.
 They have three children.

 If you would like to contact Mr. Johnson or another Maryland, Virginia or Washington, D.C. injury attorney, please call him at (202) 822-1870 or fill out a contact form.